w3c/did-wg/faqs/2021-formal-objections/index.md

 #### Centralized DID Methods

 Many of us (objectors and DID Working Group members) do not want to support the registration of "centralized" (by some definition) DID Methods.
-However, I expect that we all understand that we can't stop centralized DID Methods from existing, just as we cannot all agree on which factor(s) outlined in the rubric define "truly decentralized" methods, and it's better to document the reality of the entire ecosystem than pretend that part of it doesn't exist.
+However, the DID WG expects that many understand that we can't stop centralized DID Methods from existing, just as we cannot all agree on which factor(s) outlined in the rubric define "usefully decentralized" methods, and it's better to document the reality of the entire ecosystem than pretend that part of it doesn't exist.
 We could refuse to register centralized DID Methods, but then we must make the whole "is it decentralized enough" value judgement when people try to register their DID Methods, which often does not come down to an objective measure.

 If any of the objectors would like to pursue this, the DID Working Group would